City Guide for: Huntsville, Canada

 Transportation

 While Huntsville doesn't have a comprehensive public transportation system like larger cities, getting around is still manageable.
-Local taxi services are available, and many accommodations offer shuttle services to popular attractions.
-For exploring the surrounding Muskoka region, renting a car is highly recommended, as it provides the most flexibility and access to the area's numerous lakes, trails, and parks.
-Consider cycling as well, especially within the town itself, as it's a great way to enjoy the scenery and get some exercise.
+Local taxi services are readily available for point-to-point travel.
+For exploring the surrounding areas and attractions, renting a car is highly recommended, as it provides the most flexibility.
+Several car rental agencies operate in Huntsville.
+Consider cycling as well, especially for exploring the town itself and nearby trails.

 Airport

 The closest major airport to Huntsville is Toronto Pearson International Airport (YYZ), located approximately 220 kilometers (137 miles) south of the town.
 From the airport, you can rent a car and drive to Huntsville, which takes about 2.5 to 3 hours.
-Alternatively, you can take a bus or shuttle service from the airport to a nearby town with better local transportation options, but this will require more planning and transfers.
+Alternatively, you can take a bus or shuttle service from the airport to a nearby town like Gravenhurst or Bracebridge, and then take a taxi or local bus to Huntsville.

 Attractions